Fujitsu Error 10.1 (Discharge Temperature)

 A1 Code at thermostat

 Description: This error occurs when the discharge pipe thermistor senses a temperature exceeding the safety limit (typically around 230°F/110°C).
 It is a protective stop to prevent compressor failure.
+You will see the protection function actually cause the unit to slow down outside if discharge temperature is too high.
+Both compressor and van will ramp down.

 Common Causes

-1. Low Refrigerant Charge: The most frequent culprit.
+Low Refrigerant Charge: The most frequent culprit.
 Low mass flow means the compressor can't stay cool, causing "superheated" discharge gas.

-2. Dirty/Clogged Indoor Blower Wheel: If the wheel is caked with dust (especially in Heat Mode), it can't move enough air across the coil to remove heat, driving up the discharge temp.
+Dirty/Clogged Indoor Blower Wheel: If the wheel is caked with dust (especially in Heat Mode), it can't move enough air across the coil to remove heat, driving up the discharge temp.

-3. Dirty Outdoor Coil: If the condenser is blocked, it can't reject heat properly, leading to high head pressure and high discharge temps.
+Dirty Outdoor Coil: If the condenser is blocked, it can't reject heat properly, leading to high head pressure and high discharge temps.

-4. Faulty Discharge Thermistor: The sensor itself may be out of calibration (ohm-out is required).
+Faulty Discharge Thermistor: The sensor itself may be out of calibration (ohm-out is required).
 Or it may be loose.

-5. Expansion Valve (EEV) Failure: If the EEV is stuck closed or restricted, it starves the compressor of cool suction gas.
+Expansion Valve (EEV) Failure: If the EEV is stuck closed or restricted, it starves the compressor of cool suction gas.
 This can also cause a 10.3 error as well.

 Troubleshooting Flow

-• Step 1: The "10-Minute Reset": Kill the breaker for at least 10 minutes.
+Step 1: The "10-Minute Reset": Kill the breaker for at least 10 minutes.
 If the error returns immediately upon compressor startup, check the sensor.
 If it takes a few minutes, look for a mechanical/charge issue.
+Skip to 4.

-• Step 2: Check the Blower Wheel: Physically inspect the indoor unit’s blower wheel.
+Step 2: Check the Blower Wheel: Physically inspect the indoor unit’s blower wheel.
 A "fuzz-covered" wheel is a leading cause of this error in the winter.

-• Step 3: Ohm the Thermistor: Disconnect the discharge thermistor from the PCB and check resistance.
+Step 3: Ohm the Thermistor: Disconnect the discharge thermistor from the PCB and check resistance.
 Use Fujitsu App for reference measurement.